 BA LLB(Hons) LLM (Melb)

 appointed under Clause 21 of ACU Constitution

-Professor Craven is an expert in public and constitutional law and has published numerous journal articles and four books, he is also a regular columnist for The Australian and The Catholic Leader.
+Professor Craven is an expert in public and constitutional law and has published numerous journal articles, four books and is also a regular columnist for The Australian and The Catholic Leader.
 Prior to his appointment, Professor Craven was Deputy Vice-Chancellor (Strategy and Planning) at Curtin University.
 He also held the position of Professor of Government and Constitutional Law, having previously served as Executive Director of the John Curtin Institute of Public Policy.
 Professor Craven was Foundation Dean and Professor of Law at the University of Notre Dame, Reader in Law at the University of Melbourne and served as Crown Counsel to the Victorian Government from 1992-1995.
-Professional associations include Deputy Chairman, Council of Australian Governments Reform Council (COAG); Vice-President, Australian Higher Education Industrial Association (AHEIA).
-A member of the National Catholic Education Commission (NCEC) and the Truth, Justice and Healing Council; A member of Universities Australia (UA), a member of its Board of Directors and Lead Vice-Chancellor for UA in the area of Quality.
+Professional associations include Deputy Chairman, Council of Australian Governments Reform Council (COAG); Vice-President, Australian Higher Education Industrial Association (AHEIA); member of the National Catholic Education Commission (NCEC) and the Truth, Justice and Healing Council; member of Universities Australia (UA), a member of the UA Board of Directors and Lead Vice-Chancellor for UA in the area of Quality.
 Professor Craven also represents UA as a member of the Department of Industry, Innovation, Science, Research and Tertiary Educations’ (DIISRTE); National Advisory Group on Higher Education Data and Information.

 Professor Margot Hillel OAM